gchudnov/swearwolf/README.md

 type KeySeqHandler = List[KeySeq] => Either[Throwable, EventLoop.Action]
 ```

-it is used insde of the `eventLoop` method of a screen and and used to process a collection of key sequences, `KeySeq`.
+it is used in the `eventLoop` to process the incoming key sequences, `KeySeq` and trigger some actions.
-For example, the processing could include printing something on the screen, when a keyboard key is pressed.
+For example, when a keyboard key is pressed, a key sequence is generated that is passed to the `KeySeqHandler` in the event loop.

-After processing a function should return `EventLoop.Action` that is either `Action.Continue` if we want to continue running the event loop, or
+After processing the event handler should return one of two `EventLoop.Action`s:

+- `Action.Continue` if we want to continue running the event loop,
-`Action.Exit` to exit the event loop.
+- `Action.Exit` to exit the event loop.

-There is a default event handler, `EventLoop.defaultHandler` that returns `Action.Exit` when `ESC` key is pressed.
+The default event handler, `EventLoop.defaultHandler` returns `Action.Exit` only when `ESC` key is pressed.

-`EventLoop.withDefaultHandler(handler: KeySeqHandler): KeySeqHandler` can be used to compose a user-provided event handler with the default one.
+To compose a user-provided event handler with the default one, `EventLoop.withDefaultHandler(handler: KeySeqHandler): KeySeqHandler` can be used.
-Both handlers are composed in a way that if one of them returns `Action.Exit` for the provided input, the resulting return value is `Action.Exit`.
+This method always invokes both handlers (one provided by the user and the default one) and returns `Action.Exit` if any of the handlers returned `Action.Exit`.

 ### Text Styles

-`TextStyle` is a combination of one or more of the following values:
+`TextStyle` is a combination of the following styles:

 - **TextStyle.Empty**